2018 was my second Summer in the Icelandic Highlands. My job as a warden revolves around the Laugavegur hiking trail and

 - An unlocked phone (so you can buy an Icelandic sim) or international sim card.
 The emergency number is 112.

 - A power-bank.
-It is often not possible to charge anything at the campsites and even when it is, you will have to pay.
+It generally not possible to charge anything at the campsites.

 - A GPS device is not usually essential, but it might save you in bad weather.
 Early in the season when there is a lot of snow and markers may not yet be visible, it is definitely advisable to have one.

 - Torch (depending on time of year, you probably don't really need one - check hours of sunlight).